awsdocs/amazon-workmail-user-guide/doc_source/shortcut-keys.md

-# Using Shortcut Keys with Amazon WorkMail<a name="shortcut-keys"></a>
+# Using shortcut keys with Amazon WorkMail<a name="shortcut-keys"></a>

 Shortcut keys are globally applicable and not specific to screen reader software\.
 Keyboard shortcuts are disabled by default\.
-To enable keyboard shortcuts, see [Working with General and Email Settings](general-settings.md)\.
+To enable keyboard shortcuts, see [Working with general and email settings](general-settings.md)\.

 **Note**
 For Mac, use **Cmd** instead of **Ctrl**\.